Google Introduces New Googlebot User-Agent for More Effective Crawling On Smartphone Content

 Google’s New Googlebot User-Agent Effective Crawling on Smartphone Content

-So now Google has taken action to give webmasters more control by revealing “Googlebot,” the new user-agent built specifically to crawl content on smartphones.
+So now Google has taken action to give webmasters more control by revealing “Googlebot,” the new user-agent built specifically to crawl smartphone content.
 “Googlebot-Mobile” will continue to crawl content for feature phone content.

 Mozilla/5.0 (iPhone; CPU iPhone OS 6_0 like Mac OS X)